 Each value in a stanza is in fact a typed value and you cannot generally

-write arbitrary strings as values, for instance writing "foo
+write arbitrary strings as values, for instance writing "foo" as a package

 version will lead to a parse error.
 CUDF supports several types and also lets